dseyler/biv-me/README.md

 ### Fitting biv-me models
 When you run fitting, biv-me models will be created for each case for which there are GPFiles and a SliceInfoFile.txt file.

 If you already have GPFiles, then you do not need to run preprocessing.
 Simply set the *gp_directory* in the config file to the folder where you have GPFiles and SliceInfoFile.txt files, separated into one folder per case.

-If you want to generate GPFiles yourself (i.e. not using biv-me preprocessing), but you don't know how to, the example GPFiles in `example/guidepoints/default` can serve as reference for the required format.
+If you want to generate GPFiles yourself (i.e., not using biv-me preprocessing), but you don't know how to, the example GPFiles in `example/guidepoints/default` can serve as reference for the required format.

 Models will be generated as .txt files containing mesh vertex coordinates, html plots for visualisation, and (optionally) .obj or .vtk files for LV endocardial, RV endocardial, and epicardial meshes.